Our projects combine science, art, and community to protect our oceans.

 A socio-environmental study that, through interviews, identifies how manatees and communities in the Greater Mexican Caribbean interact to recognize threats and generate protection tools for the species and its environment.

-Project that seeks to identify the gestation, rearing and feeding areas of the giant manta ray (Mobula birostris) in the Revillagigedo Archipelago, Banderas Bay and Gulf of California, using satellite telemetry, underwater ultrasound and laser photogrammetry to learn about its key habitats.
+Project focused on identifying key gestation and feeding habitats of the giant manta ray (Mobula birostris) in the Revillagigedo Archipelago, Banderas Bay, and the Gulf of California, using satellite telemetry, underwater ultrasound, and laser photogrammetry to better understand their movements.

 Study using satellite technology to identify the movements and aggregation zones of sharks in the Gulf of California and the Mexican Pacific, generating key data on their spatio-temporal ecology for their conservation.